binipringle/torts/_texts/0-outline.md

 ## Waiver of Defenses

-The defendant must raise the following defenses **in their first response** (either motion to dismiss or answer) or they are forfeited:
+**A defendant waives an affirmative defense if he does not raise it in his first responsive pleading** (motion to dismiss or answer). *Contributory negligence is an affirmative defense.*

+A defendant waives the following defenses if he does not raise it in his first responsive pleading:

 - lack of personal jurisdiction;
 - improper venue;
 - insufficient process; and/or
 - insufficient service of process.

-The defendant must raise the following defenses **any time before trial ends**, or they are forfeited:
+The defendant must raise the following defenses **any time before trial ends**, or they are waived:

 - failure to state a claim upon which relief can be granted; and/or
 - failure to join a necessary party.

-**The defense of lack of subject matter jurisdiction is never forfeited**.
-It may be raised anytime, even on appeal.
+**The defense of lack of subject matter jurisdiction is never waived**.
+It may be raised at any time, **even on appeal**.

 ---